“Nothing tastes as good as skinny feels.” ~ Kate Moss

 ALL the bacon?

-It sounded so easy and I am all about easy.
+It sounded so easy and I was all about easy.

 I never made it to ketosis.

 Shortly after I started the induction phase, Ned was hospitalized with a serious illness that had something to do with his butt-hole falling out.
 Apparently, he wasn’t properly supplementing his fiber intake all those years on Atkins and the result was, Butt-Hole Fall-Outis.

 I’m sure there was an actual medical term for whatever was happening and I’m sure there was more to the story, but all I heard was “Its like his butt-hole is falling out.”

 Even though I didn’t really give much thought to my own butt-hole on a regular basis, it seemed the kind of body part a person would like to keep and so that was enough for me to hop off the Atkins bandwagon….immediately.